a-lost-scholar/ANTH410R/2025-08-25-week-2-fail-log.md

 My [third annotation](https://app.perusall.com/courses/fall-2025-anthropology-of-science-and-technology-anth-410r-950/will-it-ever-be-fair-week-2?annotationId=4yYu2ZkMxjPz9EeDY) was a question on how one would go about creating a data management plan (DMP).
 I'm particularly interested in this as someone who believes in open-source and accessible science but *also* someone who would like to have their research and data more organized than it is, since I can get rather messy in my frenzied work.

 ---
+## Research Tools
+### ResearchRabbit
+tell me why you added the publication(s) you did, and how it changed the collection's network.

+### Regular Search Engine (Startpage)
+txt

+### Google Scholar
+write briefly about what you found when looking on both types of search engines.
+What sorts of sources did Google Scholar find?
+What did the other search engine find.
+In what instances might another source be better?

+### Morris Library Resources
+txt

+---

 ## Comments/Concerns
 *Write when finished.*